MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 > [!NOTE]
 > Tabs are Teams-aware web pages.
 To enable SSO in a web page hosted inside a tab, add [Teams Javascript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), and call `microsoftTeams.initialize()`.
 Once you've initialized Microsoft Teams, call `microsoftTeams.getAuthToken()`, which will get the access token for your app.

-The following image shows how the SSO works when a Teams user attempts to access the tab app:
+The following image shows how SSO works when a Teams user attempts to access the tab app:

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/teams-sso-run-time.png" alt-text="Tab single sign-on SSO diagram":::